brianpipa/literaryclock-scifi-fantasy/README.md

 `grep -rnI . -e ":0\|:1\|:2\|:3\|:4\|:5" |grep htm |grep -v "{\|;\|uuid\|calibre" |sed -e 's/<[^>]*>//g' |sed G |more`

 then manually add each one to the CSV file.
 This only gets actual time references (like 8:58) but not natural language times (like "half past four").
-I'm hoping I can crowdsource those.
+I'm hoping I can crowdsource those - I'll try Reddit first.

-Note that right now, the CSV has some stray quotes that aren't scifi/fantasy - I'm working on fixing that, Stay tuned.
+Note that right now, the CSV has some stray quotes that aren't scifi/fantasy - I'm working on fixing that, stay tuned.
 To create the images, see the instructions below.
 Once I have this done, I will probably add the images ot the repository so someone can just download them directly.